 Revised August 30, 2018

+For the Employer For the Union

+/s/ /s/

-/s/ John Vencill, Labor Negotiator
+John Vencill, Labor Negotiator Amy Spiegel, Director of Negotiations

 PARKS AND RECREATION COMMISSION

 The parties agree to create a Union Management Communication Subcommittee to focus on law enforcement issues of Park Rangers employed within the Washington State Parks and Recreation Commission.
 The purpose of the committee will be to identify law enforcement related issues and concerns on the part of ranger staff and discuss potential solutions, processes and strategies in a collaborative manner with management.
 The committee will be known as the "Law Enforcement Sub-committee" and will operate under the following terms and conditions.